owst/owst.github.io/index.md

 Hi, I'm Owen,

-I live in London, working as a software developer at [Bamboo][bamboo] writing mostly Ruby.
+I live in [Woking][woking] and work as a software developer at [Bamboo][bamboo] writing mostly Ruby.
 Previously, I completed a PhD at Southampton University, where I also obtained a masters in Computer Science.

 Outside of work I enjoy programming in Haskell, and ignoring technical things my interests include playing waterpolo, skiing, playing the electric guitar, windsurfing, and watching MotoGP &amp; F1.